adrazen/cs140e-final-project/labs/11-user-process/README.md

-## simple user processes and equivalance checking.
+## Simple User Processes and Equivalance Checking

 Today you're going to do a wildly useful trick for ruthlessly detecting subtle operating system mistakes.
 It will prove invaluable next week